KastraCMS/kastra-core/README.md

 * Kastra dependancy injections
 * Kastra services

-Note that after creating your Kastra application settings, you need to load Kastra business, DAL and modules assemblies with the "DirectoryAssemblyLoader".
+Note that after creating your Kastra application settings, you need to load Kastra business, DAL and modules assemblies with the `DirectoryAssemblyLoader` static class.

 An example of ConfigureServices method could be :